sarink/custom-dominion-stats/README.md

 #### URL Parameters
 When you hit the `/logs` endpoint on `http://sarink.net:4000`, you can pass `numPlayers` and `playerNames` as query string parameters.
 If you pass these to `/client/index.html?...`, they'll directly pass-through to the server.
-Otherwise, there are fallbacks/defaults hard coded in `index.js`.

-**You must pass either _none_ or _both_ of these parameters**
+Otherwise, if you don't pass either of these, the default will be `?numPlayers=3&playerNames=sarink,cherrypeel,nisse038`.

 `numPlayers` - this will only match game logs containing this number of players. example: `/logs?numPlayers=3`